Skip to main content

 Returns a reference as text to a single cell in a worksheet.

 You can use the ADDRESS function to obtain the address of a cell in a worksheet, given specified row and column numbers.
 For instance, ADDRESS(2, 3) returns $C$2.
 As another example, ADDRESS(77, 300) returns $KN$77.
-You can use other functions, such as the ROW and COLUMN functions, to provide the row and column number parameters to the ADDRESS function.
+You can use other functions, such as the ROW and COLUMN functions, to supply the row and column number parameters to the ADDRESS function.

 AREAS